20LitersAdmin/filterbuildscheduler/README.md

 * `Events#cancelled` - relies on `.only_deleted`
   - vs. `/admin/event&scope=discarded`

 ### Current:
 1. Count records are temporary records, created when an inventory is created and destroyed after their meaningful values are transferred to their corresponding Materials, Parts, Components, and Technologies

-  3. When finalizing inventory (InventoriesController#update), CountTransfer runs
+  3. **DONE** Manual inventories: When finalizing inventory (InventoriesController#update), CountTransfer runs
     - copies all counts.changed to their items
     - deletes all counts

+  3. Event-based inventory:
+    - updates item counts
+      - for just that technology
+      - down the tree to satisfy event.technologies_built && event.boxes_packed
+        - ***HERE***: ProduceableJob needs to be triggered after every Inventory is finalized (Inventory#update or Inventory after_update)
+        - now have Item#can_be_produced, which should help
+        - EventsController::AdjustItemCounts is an option
+        - AssemblyService is an option

   4. Calculating count.extrapolated_count is depreciated